lnccbrown/HSSM/README.md

 ```
 pip install git+https://github.com/lnccbrown/HSSM.git
 ```
-Possible solutions to any issues with installations with hssm can be located [here](https://github.com/lnccbrown/HSSM/discussions).
+**Note**: Possible solutions to any issues with installations with hssm can be located [here](https://github.com/lnccbrown/HSSM/discussions).
 We recommend leveraging an environment manager to prevent any problems with dependencies during the installation process.

 ### Optional Installation